Increase Web Accessibility in 6 Steps

 Nowadays, by the click of a mouse, you can get any information in a second.
 It's true, but it is only available for the people who can use a mouse, see the screen, listen to an audio file…

 What happens if you can’t use it?
 This is the problem facing millions of people with disabilities – inaccessible websites are preventing people from participating in normal social life.
-But proper website design and development could make the Internet accessible for them.
+But proper website design and development could make the Internet accessible for them, and it's one of the best web development practices discovered today.

 What is WAI?